 Need a reason to move to France?
-Bordeaux’s a vibrant, cosmopolitan, elegant and historic city surrounded by miles of vineyards producing some of the world’s best wines.
+Living in Bordeaux means living in a vibrant, cosmopolitan, elegant, and historic city surrounded by loads of vineyards producing some of the world’s best wines.

 The city of Bordeaux, the capital of Aquitaine in the département of the Gironde, was declared an UNESCO World Heritage site in 2007 with an incredible 350 historic monuments.
 But it’s so much more than that.
 Sure, it’s got a history that stretches back to the third century when it was founded by the Gauls; and you can still see the influence from when the Romans came and put their mark on the place.